kubernetes/website/content/en/docs/concepts/configuration/pod-priority-preemption.md

 ### Notes about PodPriority and existing clusters

--   If you upgrade your existing cluster and enable this feature, the priority of your existing Pods is effectively zero.
+-   If you upgrade an existing cluster without this feature, the priority of your existing Pods is effectively zero.

 -   Addition of a PriorityClass with `globalDefault` set to `true` does not